-The Founding of Michigan's Little Bavaria is designed for students in grades 7-12, but is easily adaptable to other grade levels.
+The Founding of Michigan's Little Bavaria is designed for students in grades K-6, but is easily adaptable to other grade levels.
 Teachers are encouraged to use the readings, lessons, questions, and activities contained within in the way most appropriate for their students.

 The Frankenmuth Historical Association's Learning Packets are designed to enhance the educational offerings of the FHA and are incorporated within the larger History at Home virtual learning program.
-History at Home contains other valuable educational materials, such as lesson plans, activities, educational videos, and blogs.
+History at Home contains other valuable educational materials, such as our podcast, "Historians in Lederhosen," and blogs.
 These learning materials, along with the in-person educational programs the FHA offers, tell a more complete story of Frankenmuth and its residents.